skn3/forme/README.md

 ## <a name="changeLog"></a> Change Log

 ## Breaking changes in version 3.0.0
+- Refactored how most of the request state is modified (might have missed a few).
+Now all state manipulation is done via `request._flagFoo()` calls.
+This lets us abstract the internal workings, and later we can turn it into a full state machine with 1 solitary state string!
+- Fixed form not identifying that a page had already been visited on all scenarios.
+Was causing certain values not to repopulate.
 - Added `element.clearValue()`
 - Fixed `getValue()` func to get page values too!
 - Fixed bug where components compose was trying to apply compose handlers from external pages (which have none).